- Customer Reviews

 - Product Description

-- What is the image on the Gadsden Flag and what are their meanings?
+- What is the image on the Gadsden flag?

 - Why fly the Gadsden flag, and, when and how should it be flown?

-This nylon Gadsden flag is considered as one of the first flags of the USA.
-It has been a symbol of American patriotism since the Revolution, and is often associated with both libertarianism and the Tea Party movement.
+This 3 x 5 nylon Gadsden flag is considered as one of the first flags of the USA.
+It has been a symbol of American patriotism since the Revolution, and is often associated with both Libertarianism and the Tea Party movement.
 The Gadsden flag is named after Christopher Gadsden, an American general during the American Revolution and the flag’s designer in 1775.

 The flag is shown with a yellow field and depicts a coiled rattlesnake at the middle, ready to strike.
 Below the rattlesnake are the words: “DONT TREAD ON ME”.
 The rattlesnake symbol was first officially adopted by the Continental Congress in 1778 when it was approved for design for the official Seal if the War Office.
 This design of the War Office Seal was carried forward – with some minor modifications – into the subsequent designs for the War Department’s Seal, and the Department of the Army’s Seal, Emblem and Flag.
 As such, the rattlesnake symbol has been in continuous official use by the US Army for over 236 years.